timfiorillo/star-counter/README.md

 # star-counter
-This is one small step for counter apps, one... giant leap for Tim
+This app is one small step for javascript, one... giant leap for Timkind.